What it is and how to fix it

 Benchmarks: One of the first elements of success is to accurately determine what is reasonable.
 Some authority should be referenced to evaluate whether the organization is experiencing ordinary or extraordinary costs.
 Industry, market and internal benchmarks are the standards that should be used to make assessments and set targets.

-Sufficient Training: While the amount of data and the format are expanding rapidly the pace of understanding these new deliverables cannot lag or the information will be less than useful at best or misused in the worst cases.
+Sufficient training: While the amount of data and the format are expanding rapidly, the pace of understanding these new deliverables cannot lag or the information will be less than useful at best or misused at worst.
 If sophisticated dashboards, charts and drill-downs are to be deployed users should be trained on how to read, interpret and react to the data.
-Routine reliance on even simple charts can overwhelm a novice manager leading to “analytical whiplash”, “analysis paralysis” or crude interpretations with risky results.
+Routine reliance on even simple charts can overwhelm a novice manager leading to “analytical whiplash”, “analysis paralysis,” or crude interpretations with risky results.

 In addition, mitigation plans are not necessarily linear “if… then” formulas but may require thoughtful analysis and decision making and experience.
 Training is the leading recipe for ramping up quickly and effectively in this area.

 Readiness to change: One of the challenging requirements for success is a cultural willingness and commitment to change.
 This requirement can’t be bought or given to an organization.
 There has to be strong support at the highest levels that is conveyed down through the ranks, demonstrating a dedicated fervor for the positive outcomes and a readiness to stand firm in light of internal political pressure.
 Leakage may have become an entitlement and source of power and control.
 Wrestling this away from individuals and back to the organization can be tough if employees sense any hesitation.